Department of Computer Science

 Education

-In the field of Computer Science Aalto University provides education on Bachelor, Master and Doctoral levels.
+The Department of Computer Science at Aalto University provides a comprehensive range of computer science education at the Bachelor, Master and Doctoral levels.

 Department of Computer Science photo Matti Ahlgren